Goals from Alex Rodman and Abu Ogogo proved the difference as the Saddlers fell to a derby defeat at promotion-chasing Shrewsbury.

 Whalley’s set-piece delivery was causing problems, with Aristote Nolan volleying over at the back post from a free-kick.

-Walsall gradually gained a foothold and began to create chances, Jon Guthrie heading Erhun Oztumer’s dinked cross straight at Henderson.
+Walsall gradually gained a foothold and began to create chances, with Jon Guthrie heading Erhun Oztumer’s dinked cross straight at Henderson.

 Nicky Devlin then capitalised on a fortunate ricochet before arrowing a low drive from an acute angle against the base of the post.